element-hq/element-android/docs/pull_request.md

 In any case, it is better to explicitly declare in the description why the PR is a draft PR.

+Also, draft PR should not stay indefinitely in this state.
+It may be removed if it is the case and the submitter does not update it after a few days.

 ##### Assigned to reviewer?

 For the moment we do not directly assign PR to ask for a review.
 In the future we could have some automation to do that.
 Anyway the core team should have a look to every PR, even when not digging into details.
 More reviewers, more eyes on the code change, more valuable feedback!